Skip to main content

 Research Program

-Research in the Coate laboratory seeks to identify mechanisms regulating the cell-specific molecular and functional properties of human pancreatic islet cells in health and disease.
+Research in the Coate laboratory seeks to define the cellular and genetic mechanisms that regulate the specialized identity and physiological function of human pancreatic islet endocrine cells in health and disease.

 The physiological, cellular, and molecular mechanisms that govern the function and maintenance of human pancreatic islet endocrine cells in healthy individuals remain poorly defined.
 Furthermore, we do not know what causes these cells to become dysfunctional during the development of metabolic diseases such as type 2 diabetes (T2D).
 The last decade has witnessed not only improved access to human pancreatic tissue but also dramatic expansion in the number of tools that enable interrogation of cell-specific features with unprecedented molecular, spatial and temporal resolution.
-By integrating these modalities in a team science-based approach, the potential for scientific discovery is greater than ever before!
+Our goal is to harness these tools to make discoveries that advance our knowledge and understanding of human pancreatic islet biology.

 Our research is guided by the following questions: